 A favorite fermented beverage in our home is homemade root beer.

-Root beer is a healthful and very traditional North American beverage brewed with sassafras bark (Sassafras albidium) or sarsaparilla (Smilax ornata).
+Root beer is a healthful and very traditional North American beverage.
+Enthusiasts typically brew it with sassafras bark (Sassafras albidium) or sarsaparilla (Smilax ornata).
 If you like hiking in the Great Smoky Mountains, you will find sassafras trees growing wild nearly everywhere you go.
 A handful of sassafras root bark is shown in the picture above.

 Benefits of Homemade Fermented Beverages

-Investigation of traditional cultures from around the world reveals that all of them utilized various types of fermented foods and beverages to assist digestion and keep immunity strong.
-Of course, these cultures did not understand the science behind it; they only observed that by eating these foods regularly they weren’t as likely to degenerate at a young age or contract infectious diseases.
+Investigation of traditional cultures from around the world reveals that all of them utilized various types of fermented foods and beverages to assist digestion.
+Strong digestion keeps immunity strong.
+Of course, these cultures did not understand the science behind it.
+They only observed that by eating these foods regularly they stayed healthier.
+In other words, they didn’t easily develop chronic diseases and were less likely to contract infectious ones.

-Fermented food and drink were also a very practical method of preservation by ancestral cultures without the benefit of modern refrigeration.
+Fermented food and drink were also a very practical method of preservation.

-We now know that traditional ferments contain an abundance of beneficial bacteria, enzymes, and nutritional co-factors not present in the unfermented versions of the same food.
-Regular consumption of these foods makes it far more likely that you and your family will sail through flu season with nothing more than a mild sniffle for a few days if that!
+We now know that traditional ferments contain an abundance of beneficial bacteria, enzymes, and nutritional co-factors not present in the non-fermented versions of the same food.
+Regular consumption of ferments can help you and your family sail through flu season with nothing more than a mild sniffle!
 These foods also encourage optimal digestion and assimilation of nutrients.
+In addition, they encourage healthy gut flora as they are loaded with probiotics.

 You aren’t what you eat; you are what you digest!

 Traditional ethnic beverages are a fun way to begin the process of incorporating fermented foods into your home.
-Kombucha was the first traditionally fermented beverage I started with nearly 15 years ago and it is still a regular fixture in our refrigerator.
-Other fermented beverages I make regularly are listed below at the end of the article.
+Kombucha was the first traditionally fermented beverage I started with nearly 2 decades ago.
+It is still a regular fixture in our refrigerator.
+I’ve included links to the other fermented beverages I make regularly at the end of the article.

 The sassafras tree is native to a wide area of North America primarily east of the Mississippi river.
 It is a medium-sized, moderately fast growing, aromatic tree that is little more than a shrub in northern areas like southwestern Maine, New York, and southern Ontario.
 In the south and particularly in the Great Smoky Mountains, the sassafras tree grows largest (25-39 feet/6-12 meters) providing an important food for wildlife.
 Deer can be seen browsing the twigs in the winter and the leaves during spring and summer.